pact-foundation/pact-ruby/documentation/faq.md

 * The ability to immediately see which consumers will be broken if a change is made to the provider API.
 * When using the [Pact Broker](https://github.com/bethesque/pact_broker), the ability to map the relationships between your services.

+### How does Pact differ from Webmock?

+Unlike Webmock:

+* Pact provides verification that the responses that have been stubbed are actually the responses that will be returned in the given conditions.
+* Pact runs a mock server in an actual process, rather than intercepting requests within the Ruby code, allowing Javascript rich UI clients to be tested in a browser.

 ### How can I verify a pact against a non-ruby provider?

 You can verify a pact against any running server, regardless of language, using [pact-provider-proxy](https://github.com/bethesque/pact-provider-proxy).